 Regulated health professionals employed at the Algonquin and Lakeshore Catholic District School Board include Psychologists, Psychological Associates, Speech Language Pathologists, and Social Workers.
 The Psychologists and Psychological Associates are regulated by the College of Psychologists of Ontario.
-The Speech Language Pathologists are regulated by the College of Audiologists and Speech Language Pathologists of Ontario.
+The Speech Language Pathologists are regulated by the College of Audiologists are regulated by the College of Audiologists and Speech Language Pathologists of Ontario.
 The Social Workers are members of the Ontario College of Social Workers and Social Service Workers.